damianhakert/damianhakert.github.io/source/_posts/2015-06-08-implementing-gitlab-ci-dot-yml.markdown

 of defining jobs, we're removing it entirely and will migrate existing jobs.

-Upon upgrading your existing jobs defined in the GitLab CI Coordinator will be converted into a YAML file with the new syntax and stored in a project field `deprecated_script`.
+Upon upgrading your existing jobs defined in the GitLab CI Coordinator will be converted into a YAML file with the new syntax.
+You can download this file at any time from the project settings.

-When the GitLab webhook triggers and doesn't transmit the content from `.gitlab-ci.yml`, the coordinator will use the `deprecated_script` instead.
+When the GitLab webhook triggers and doesn't transmit the content from `.gitlab-ci.yml`, the coordinator will use the converted YAML file instead.

 This makes migrating to the new style very easy.
-You can start by simply copy-pasting the contents of `deprecated_script` to the root of your repository.
+You can start by simply copy-pasting the contents of the converted YAML file to the root of your repository.
 Existing projects will continue to build successfully, yet new projects do not have the option to use anything else.